zebangeth/rent-or-buy.homes/README.md

 **Step 4: Review Your Results**

 - Hero banner tells you which scenario leaves you wealthier and by how much.
-- Net-Worth chart visualises the wealth difference over time.
+- Net-Worth chart visualizes the wealth difference over time.
 - Cash-Outflow chart reveals where your money actually goes.

 <br>